eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Data Processing

 \subsection{Data Encoding and Augmentation}

-Traditionally, \gls*{cnn}-based approaches \citep{evflownetZhu18, egoflownetZihao19, biflowWan22} require the \gls*{ebc} output to be converted from raw streams of events data to 2-channel event images, where one channel represents positive polarities and the other the negative polarities.
+Traditionally, \gls*{cnn}-based approaches \citep{evflownetZhu18, egoflownetZihao19, biflowWan22} require the \gls*{ebc} output to be converted from raw streams of event data to two-channel event images, where one channel represents positive polarities and the other represents negative polarities.
 To support this, \emph{eWiz} provides different encoders.
-Currently, two encoding schemes are implemented: Gaussian \citep{gaussianDing22} and event counting \cite{countNguyen19}.
+Currently, two encoding schemes are implemented: Gaussian \citep{gaussianDing22} and event counting \citep{countNguyen19}.
 The former computes pixel values by summing each event’s polarity weighted by a normalized Gaussian kernel based on the event timestamp and a scaling factor $\lambda$ for each bin.
-Whereas, the latter simply groups events into fixed time intervals, with pixel values computed by summing the polarities of all events within each bin.
+The latter simply groups events into fixed time intervals, with pixel values computed by summing the polarities of all events within each bin.

 \emph{eWiz} also provides numerous event-based temporal and spatial data augmentations, including techniques such as time warping, noise injection, event flipping, and spatial transformations, all of which are fully compatible with PyTorch and Tonic.
 These augmentations enable enhanced model generalization by simulating diverse real-world conditions, making them ideal for training robust event-based neural networks.